Are You a Sheep or a Goat?

 1Peter 1:22-25 states, “Having purified your souls by your obedience to the truth for a sincere brotherly love, love one another earnestly from a pure heart, since you have been born again, not of perishable seed but of imperishable, through the living and abiding word of God; for ‘All flesh is like grass and all its glory like the flower of grass.
 The grass withers, and the flower falls, but the word of the Lord remains forever.’
 And this word is the good news (gospel) that was preached to you.”
 God’s Word is living and abiding, which means when you internalize His truths, it creates life in your soul and will abide with you and help you to purify your soul as you obey its truth.

-There is hope when we seek first the kingdom of God and His righteousness, that God will provide what we need because He promised.
+There is hope when we seek first the kingdom of God and His righteousness: God will provide what we need because He has promised.

 RELATED POSTS